brillout/goldpage/docs/readme.template.md

 ## !VAR WHAT_IS_GOLDPAGE

-Easily create an app &mdash;
+Easily create a frontend.
-define pages and Goldpage takes of the rest.
 For React / Vue / RNW / ...

-Goldpage is a small (but powerful) tool that makes it easy to create an app.
+Goldpage is a small (but powerful) tool that makes it easy to create a frontend.
-It works with any view library such as React and Vue.
+It works with any view library, such as React and Vue.

 You define so-called page configs